 About the Base

-YWAM Oxford is a beautiful 1.2 hectare property with two additional houses off the base.
+YWAM Oxford is a beautiful 1.2 hectare property with three additional houses off the base.
 We have recently built a modern kitchen and dining room with under floor heating, classroom and office block.
 There are other older buildings on the base and a charming character home which was built in 1870 and was the original property on the base, called ‘Providence’.

 Our aim is to be a home away from home for students and staff with nutritious and tasty meals and comfortable shared rooms.
 Accommodation ranges from dorm style to a modern house where couples have their own room and singles share with one or two others.
 We aim not to be an institution but to provide a family atmosphere.